-- a summary of the status of the Specially Serviced Mortgage Loan; - a discussion of the legal and environmental considerations reasonably known to the special servicer, consistent with the Servicing Standard, that are applicable to the exercise of remedies and whether outside legal counsel has been retained; - a current rent roll and income or operating statement available for the related mortgaged real property; - the appraised value of the mortgaged real property, together with the assumptions used in the calculation if the appraisal is less than 12 months old; - a recommendation by the special servicer as to how the Specially Serviced Mortgage Loan might be returned to performing status, returned to the master servicer for regular servicing or otherwise realized upon; - a summary of any proposed actions and discussion of whether not taking such action is reasonably likely to produce greater recovery on a present value basis than not taking such action; - a status report on any foreclosure actions or other proceedings undertaken with respect to the related mortgaged real property, any proposed workouts with respect to the Specially Serviced Mortgage Loan and the status of any negotiations with respect to those workouts and an assessment of the likelihood of additional events of default on such underlying mortgage loan; and - such other information as the special servicer deems relevant in light of the Servicing Standard.
+- a summary of the status of the Specially Serviced Mortgage Loan; - a discussion of the legal and environmental considerations reasonably known to the special servicer, consistent with the Servicing Standard, that are applicable to the exercise of remedies and whether outside legal counsel has been retained; - a current rent roll and income or operating statement available for the related mortgaged real property; - the appraised value of the mortgaged real property, together with the assumptions used in the calculation if the appraisal is less than 12 months old; - a recommendation by the special servicer as to how the Specially Serviced Mortgage Loan might be returned to performing status, returned to the master servicer for regular servicing or otherwise realized upon; - a summary of any proposed actions; - a status report on any foreclosure actions or other proceedings undertaken with respect to the related mortgaged real property, any proposed workouts with respect to the Specially Serviced Mortgage Loan and the status of any negotiations with respect to those workouts and an assessment of the likelihood of additional events of default on such underlying mortgage loan; and - such other information as the special servicer deems relevant in light of the Servicing Standard.

 If, within ten business days following delivery of the Asset Status Report, the directing certificateholder does not disapprove in writing of any action proposed to be taken in that Asset Status Report or, upon delivery of a finalized Asset Status Report as described below, the special servicer is required to implement the recommended action as outlined in such Asset Status Report.
 If the directing certificateholder disapproves in writing such Asset Status Report within such ten business days, the special servicer is required to revise and deliver a new Asset Status Report within 30 days after such disapproval.
 The special servicer must continue to revise that Asset Status Report until either (a) the directing certificateholder fails to disapprove the revised Asset Status Report within ten business days of receipt, (b) the special servicer determines that an extraordinary event has occurred with respect to the mortgaged real property as described below or (c) the passage of 60 days from the date of preparation of the first Asset Status Report.
-The special servicer will be required to deliver the finalized Asset Status Report to the directing certificateholder, Freddie Mac, the master servicer, the certificate administrator and the trustee.
+The special servicer will be required to deliver the finalized Asset Status Report to the directing certificateholder, Freddie Mac, the master servicer and the trustee.
 However, the special servicer (i) may, following the occurrence of an extraordinary event with respect to the related mortgaged real property, take any action set forth in such Asset Status Report before the expiration of a ten business day approval period if the special servicer has reasonably determined that failure to take such action would materially and adversely affect the interests of the certificateholders and it has made a reasonable effort to contact the directing certificateholder and (ii) in any case, must determine whether any affirmative disapproval by the directing certificateholder described in this paragraph is not in the best interest of all of the certificateholders pursuant to the Servicing Standard.